birchb1024/cryptomainia/README.md

 ### Encrypting passwords

-The EncryptArgv class encrypts the argument and prints the cipher-text on the standard output.
+The EncryptArgv class prompts for a password and prints the cipher-text on the standard output.
 As follows:

 Given the following sub-directory structure: